Hormonal Coils (IUS) : A Complete Guide for Perimenopause and Menopause

 • Reduce unscheduled bleeding on HRT

-Higher-dose coils can be used for:
+Higher-dose coils can be used:

-• Up to eight years for contraception
+• For up to eight years for contraception

 • Until age 55 if fitted at age 45 or older